denten-books/plain-text/2-device.md

 evolution of technical devices," because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
 The formalist model of literary development seemed to the more teleologically oriented critic meandering and meaningless.
-Bakhtin was also less inclined towards materialism than the formalists.
+Bakhtin was also less inclined towards materialism.
 He was, for example, careful not to reduce technique to questions of "material arrangement" alone.
 He wrote, "I am quite ready to join in the sentiment that 'in art technique is everything,' provided we understand that the aesthetic object cannot exist independent of the artistic work."
 For Bakhtin, the work existed neither in the mind nor in the arrangement of matter alone [@bakhtin_k_2003, 308-10].
 Any immanent volume of text, an edition of Shakespeare's *Hamlet* for example, could not, for Bakhtin, exhaust the possibility of *Hamlet* as a transcendent work of art.
-Neither could the work be reduced its pure idea, because any notion of *Hamlet* as an idea must rest on firm material foundations---the textual witness---be it an original folio or critical edition.
+Neither could the work be reduced its pure idea, because any notion of *Hamlet* the play must rest on firm material foundations---the textual witness---be it an original folio or critical edition.
 Similarly, Bakhtin was unwilling to reduce the notion of technique to the mere manipulation of physical form, independent of the aesthetic idea-object.
 "In art, technique is not mechanistic," he wrote.
 Rather, "technique animates and motivates the aesthetic object at every point" [@bakhtin_k_2003, 310].
 But what what exactly did he mean by technique?

-For Bakhtin, technique was that force which at any point of a text was capable of translating ideas into things and things into ideas, where the meaning of the word (sentence, passage, novel) could materialize into a specific arrangement of paper and ink and the other way around.
+For Bakhtin, technique was that force which at any point of a text was capable of translating ideas into things and things into ideas: where the mental conception of the word materializes into a specific arrangement of ink and paper.
 Within the ontological indeterminacy of art which exists simultaneously as an object and idea, Bakhtin approximated the following formula: "the audience is equivalent to the creator, minus technique."
 The audience experiences the creative process of the making of the work of art, though without an understanding of the craft involved.
 Alternatively, the author "equals the audience plus technique" [@bakhtin_k_2003, 373-4].
 Technique was, in other words, a "method of processing content through material" [@bakhtin_k_2003, 249].
 Again we return to the notion of labor or procedure, which transforms raw material into a work of art, no longer an object limited by its physical dimensions.
 In this light, the goal of poetics---the study of that transformation---became, in Bakhtin's words, the analysis of the "technical apparatus of aesthetic creation:" the movement between works and objects of art and back from things to ideas [@bakhtin_k_2003, 275].

 Even as formalism flirted with the idea of a materialist poetics, the "matter" of formal analysis was limited to the abstract notion of language, which, as